pablogkilroy/DRLND_cont_control_multiagent_DDPG/REPORT.md

 UPDATE_TIMES = 2      # number of updates

-- Noise:

-Ornstein-Uhlenbeck process
-mu=0., theta=.15, sigma=0.2
+## Noise

+Handling the noise is a critical factor in the performance of the model.
+I tried two options:

+- Constant noise using Ornstein-Uhlenbeck algorithm (mu=0., theta=.15, sigma=0.2)

-- Noise decay: Introduced a fuction that reduces noise as reward increases.
+- Noise decay on Ornstein-Uhlenbeck algorithm (mu=0., theta=.15, sigma=0.2): Introduced a fuction that reduces noise as reward increases.
 This seems to make learning more stable and faster.

-decay = (1/2)**(scores_average[i_episode-1]/.1)
+> decay = (1/2)**(scores_average[i_episode-1]/.1)

 ## Plot of Rewards